doctrine/dbal/UPGRADE.md

 # Upgrade to 2.11

+## Non-interface driver methods have been marked internal

+The non-interface methods of driver-level classes have been marked internal:

+- `OCI8Statement::convertPositionalToNamedPlaceholders()`

 ## Inconsistently and ambiguously named driver-level classes are deprecated

 The following classes under the `Driver` namespace have been deprecated in favor of their consistently named counterparts: